 1884 Studied art in Paris, France.

-1891 Painting “The Sleeping Wolf” hung in featured space in the Paris Salon, France.
+1891 Painting “The Sleeping Wolf” hung in featured space in the Paris “Grand Salon”, France.

 1892 Appointed Provincial Naturalist, Government of Manitoba, Canada, an appointment he held for the rest of his life.
 His books Birds of Manitoba and Animals of Manitoba are respected references to this day.

-1893 Hunt in the Territory of New Mexico, USA, for “Lobo,” a clever marauding wolf so famous locatlly that he had acquired a name and and identity.
-Seton was sorry-to kill so fine an animal. but he did not kill “Lobo’s” spirit.
+1893 Hunt in the Territory of New Mexico, USA, for “Lobo,” a clever marauding wolf so famous locally that he had acquired a name and and identity.
+Seton was sorry to kill so fine an animal. but he did not kill “Lobo’s” spirit.
 Later he would use the wolf paw print as part of his signature.
 Also, a deep and long-lasting friendship began with Canadian Native poet E. Pauline Johnson.

 1893 Painting “Triumph of the Wolves” hung -at the Chicago World Fair, USA.
 This painting created considerable controversy because it portrays the reality of the natural world from the wolves’ perspective.

-1894 Story of Lobo pubiished in Scribner’s, a leading American magazine.
+1894 Story of Lobo published in Scribner’s, a leading American magazine.

 1896 First book published, Studies in the Art Anatomy of Animals.
 In addition to 42 books, Seton also published thousands of articles.

-1898 Wild Animals I have Known published, the first and most acclaimed of his many books of animal stories (included Lobo) This book has never been out of print, and has been published in a dozen languages.
+1898 Wild Animals I have Known published, the first and most acclaimed of his many books of animal stories (included Lobo).
+This book has never been out of print, and has been published in a dozen languages.
 Kipling wrote to Seton that the idea for the Jungle Books came from Wild Animals I Have Known.
 A stream of other books of animal stories soon followed, including Biography of a Grizzly, Lives of the Hunted and Two Little Savages.
-His reputation as a naturalist, author, illustrator and storyteller spread rapidly All over the world.
+His reputation as a naturalist, author, illustrator and storyteller spread rapidly all over the world.
 But some controversy ensued.
-John Burroughs, a prominent naturalist, attacked Seton in the Atlantic, another leading American ine, for ascribing self- consciousness, motives and emotions to animals.
+John Burroughs, a prominent naturalist, attacked Seton in the Atlantic for ascribing self- consciousness, motives, and emotions to animals.
 He later accepted the evidence of Seton’s scrupulous field observations and became a friend and colleague.
 Burroughs wrote, “Seton easily throws all other animal story writers in the shade.”

-1902 Founding of Woodcraft, originaily the Woodcraft Indians, a “Tribe” of 12 boys from Cos Cob School.
+1902 Founding of Woodcraft, originally the Woodcraft Indians, a “Tribe” of 12 boys from Cos Cob School.
 The “tribe” grew during Seton’s Cos Cob years and met on weekends and for summer camps.
-Woodcraft was the forerunner of the Boy Scout movement, and major influence on the Girl Guides, Cub Scouts, the YMCA and the Canadian and American Camping Associations.
+Woodcraft was the forerunner of the Boy Scout movement, the Camp Fire Girls, and major influence on the Girl Guides, Cub Scouts, the YMCA, and the Canadian and American Camping Associations.
 Began publishing the Birch Bark Roll, an annually updated manual for Woodcrafters.
 Twenty-eight editions were published until 1930.
-An essential feature of Woodcraft is that it requires judicious updating to incorporate new ideas and.realities, without losing its essential features.
+An essential feature of Woodcraft is that it requires judicious updating to incorporate new ideas and, realities, without losing its essential features.

-1904 Daughter Anya Seton born.
-She wrote much admired historical novels, several of which were made into movies, including “Dragonwyck” and “Foxfire.”
+1904 Daughter Ann Seton born.
+Under the pen name Anya Seton, she wrote much admired historical novels, several of which were made into movies, including “Dragonwyck” and “Foxfire.”

 1906 Met and worked with Baden-Powell in England to develop the Boy Scout movement.

-1907 Undertook a 2,000-mile, seven-month canoe trip exploring Northern Canada, using Hudson’-s Bay Company routes in the Arctic including the Thelon River, Northwest Territories.
+1907 Undertook a 2,000-mile, seven-month canoe trip exploring Northern Canada, using Hudson’s Bay Company routes in the Arctic including the Thelon River, Northwest Territories.
 Wrote The Arctic Prairies.
 Elected to the Explorers Club.
-Membership in this club is granted only to a select few premier adventurerst such as Admiral Peary and Sir Edmund Hillary.
+Membership in this club is granted only to a select few premier adventurists such as Admiral Peary and Sir Edmund Hillary.

 1908 Moved to Greenwich, Connecticut, USA.
-Site of major experimentation and expansion of Woodcraft, which he then called the Woodcraft League.
+Site of major experimentation and expansion of Woodcraft, which he then called the Woodcraft League of America.

 1909 Published Life Histories of Northern Animals, a significant work in two volumes.
 Frank Chapman said, “Seton has done for the mammals what Audubon did for our birds but he has done it better.”